ppy/osu-wiki/news/2025/2025-03-03-osumania-7k-world-cup-2025-concludes.md

 ![](/wiki/shared/news/2025-03-03-osumania-7k-world-cup-2025-concludes/TheFunk-and-CrewK.png)

 To many people's surprise, this year's design team had two well-known osu!mania users on board!
-While some users may already know about ::TheFunk::{ user=13981991 } and [CrewK](https://osu.ppy.sh/users/11488604)'s side hustles having seen their work throughout the years, fewer people know about their involvement in the World Cup design team.
+While some users may already know about ::TheFunk::{ user=13981991 } and ::CrewK::{ user=11488604 }'s side hustles having seen their work throughout the years, fewer people know about their involvement in the World Cup design team.
 With that said, we'd like to hear about their creative thought process for this tournament.

 ---